• Skip to main content

 rhubarb crisp in bowl with ice cream

-Tips for the Best Rhubarb Crisp
+Tips For The Best Rhubarb Crisp

 • I make my topping like an oatmeal cookie!
 (Try my classic oatmeal cookies with icing!)
 Add a little flour to help bind the oats and sugars together.